 - where a person counselled or procured another person to deal in listed securities or their derivatives, he counselled or procured the other party to enter into the dealing directly with him and at that time the other party knew, or ought reasonably to have known, of the inside information.

-- the person dealt in listed securities or their derivatives but did not counsel or procure the other party to deal and at the time of the dealing the other party knew, or ought reasonably to have known, that he was a person connected with the corporation.
+3.6 It is a defence where a person dealt in listed securities or their derivatives but did not counsel or procure the other party to deal and at the time of the dealing the other party knew, or ought reasonably to have known, that he was a person connected with the corporation.

 This defence operates on the assumption that people who transact with someone they know or should know is a company insider, should be on notice that the other party may be insider dealing and so make adequate inquiries with the insider before dealing with them and maybe negotiate terms as to the disclosure of inside information.

 3.7 A person will have a defence if they counselled or procured another to deal in listed securities or their derivatives and establishes that:

 - the other person did not counsel or procure the other party to the dealing to deal in the listed securities or derivatives; and

 - at the time he counselled or procured the other person to deal, the other party to the dealing knew, or ought reasonably to have known, that the other person was a person connected with the corporation.

 This gives a defence to a person who counsels or procures a person to deal in the same circumstances as a defence is available to a person who deals under 3.6 above.
 It is really a logical extension of that defence and would, for example, protect a merchant bank who introduced a prospective purchaser to a substantial shareholder of a listed corporation who the bank thought might want to tender to divest their shareholding and advised the shareholder on the sale.

 3.8 A defence is available to a person who dealt or counselled or procured another to deal in a corporation’s listed securities or their derivatives where: